29th-Day/CellularAutomata/.github/readme.md

 # Cellular Automata

 The project is still in early development.
+The biggest problem for now is making CPU and CUDA work smoothly.

 TODOs until Version 1.0:

 - [x] CPU implementation
-- [x] CUDA support
+- [] CUDA support
 - [x] Examples
 - [ ] Tests
 - [ ] Benchmark